-When considering a new build, it is easy to only think in terms of oak timber frame vs softwood timber frame.
+When considering a new build, it is easy to only think in terms of Oak Timber Frame vs softwood timber frame.
 However, the two are not mutually exclusive and are often both incorporated into the same structure.

 Both have properties making them a desirable choice for specific aspects of timber frame houses.
-With any house building project, having a clear plan of the type of finished structure you are aiming for is important.

-Similarities Between Oak and Softwood Frames
+Similarities Between Oak Timber Frame Vs Softwood Timber Frame

 Regardless of whether softwood or hardwood is used, timber frame construction methods are the same for both.
 A masonry or concrete plinth will be needed as a foundation to avoid contact between the timber frame and the ground below.